 For 1988, the engine found in the Ford Thunderbird received a multi-point fuel injection system, which replaced the single-point system in the base V-6 engine.
 Horsepower rose by 20.
 Other changes to the engine included a new balance shaft that helped make the powerplant run smoother.

-Dual exhausts became standard on the 5-liter V8, Sport model and optional on the base and LX editions.
+Dual exhausts became standard on the 5-liter V8, Sport model, and optional on the base and LX editions.
 Sport models received sport seats and an electronic instrument cluster, replacing the analog gauges.
 Pricing for the Sport models began at $16,000.
 The base, 2-door hardtop coupe model sold for $13,600 while the most expensive model was the Turbo Coupe, which commanded a price tag of $17,200.
-Powering the Turbo Coupe was a turbocharged four-cylinder 2.3-liter engine which offered 190 horsepower and was mated to a five-speed gearbox.
-Anti-lock braking, electronic ride control and 16-inch tires were also standard.
+Powering the Turbo Coupe was a turbocharged four-cylinder 2.3-liter engine that offered 190 horsepower and was mated to a five-speed gearbox.
+Anti-lock braking, electronic ride control, and 16-inch tires were also standard.

 This Ford Thunderbird Turbo Coupe is a Mach 1 Special Edition finished in bright Cardinal Red.
 It is one of 500 cars produced in this Special Edition.
 Power is from a 2.3-liter intercooled turbocharged engine and is mated to a five-speed with special....[continue reading]

 The Hispanic Motor Press Awards® recognize the most outstanding all-new vehicles in the United States to go on sale in the 12 months preceding the award